lynxoskar/data_mesh/presentation.md

 **Unambigious language**
 Domain-Oriented data emphasizes using a common language shared by both technical and business teams within a specific domain.
 This language is reflected in the data models, naming conventions, and metadata.

 --

-**Domain Experts:**
-Domain-Oriented data relies on domain experts, ensuring that data models and structures accurately reflect the business reality

---